ni/data-record-ad/CustomData/README.md

 ### Installing Custom Data Types
 Custom Data Types should only reside in the _(\<LabVIEW Installation Directory>\vi.lib\ADAS Record\CustomDataTypes)_ directory.
 There is no NIPM or VIPM package for installing this library.
 Instead, the latest Custom Data Types must be checked out from this GitHub repository.
 A python script exists within the top-level directory, setupEnv_CustomDataTypes.py.

-Run the script to copy the files to the appropriate location in vi.lib.
+Run the script to move the necessary files to the appropriate location in vi.lib.
 Use the -f flag to overwrite if necessary.

 Running the script with the -r flag reverses the action.
-It copies any new or modified Custom Data Types back from vi.lib to your repository checkout location.
+It moves Custom Data Types back from vi.lib to your repository checkout location so added/edited/removed files can be checked back in.

 ![image](https://user-images.githubusercontent.com/15633959/176289108-239acade-c8b1-4340-8f53-a7858d7afc5e.png)